*Some client details have been changed to protect privacy

 Improvements in

-Luckily, I already have 2 certifications with Salesforce so I was up to date with their latest design system.
+Luckily, I already have 2 certifications with Salesforce, so I was up to date with their latest design system, but I used that time to research their documentation and how to use the patterns.

 Research